Dexter's Laboratory: Background

+Development

 Unhappy with his position on The Critic, Tartakovsky accepted Huber's proposal, and the resulting project, "Changes", was produced as part of Cartoon Network's animation showcase series, World Premiere Toons, debuting on February 26, 1995.
 Viewers worldwide voted through phone lines, websites, focus groups, and consumer promotions for their favorite short cartoons; Dexter's Laboratory was the first of 16 to earn that vote of approval.
 Mike Lazzo, then-head of programming for Cartoon Network, said in 1996 that it was his favorite of the 48 shorts that had been produced by that point, commenting that he and colleagues "loved the humor in the brother-versus-sister relationship".

 Even after "Changes" premiered, Tartakovsky had no expectations that it would lead to an entire series.
 In 2018, he noted that his generation was the first in which people could become showrunners at a young age, saying, "Everybody before us were in their forties, at least, and so [our generation's experience] was a very different way to do something where we had no clue what we were doing and we were just trying to make each other laugh."
-When Dexter's Laboratory received a series green-light, Tartakovsky became, at age twenty-seven, one of the youngest animation directors of that era.
+When Dexter's Laboratory received a series greenlight, Tartakovsky became, at age twenty-seven, one of the youngest animation directors of that era.
 Speaking with the Los Angeles Times in 2002, Tartakovsky remarked about the network, "With Cartoon Network, they were looking for more undiscovered talent, people that may have had a hard time getting in.[...]It became a great opportunity to do something.
 And as I got into it, I realized that they were also offering the creative freedom.
 They were letting the creators make the shows."

-Tartakovsky's former classmates McCracken and Rudish helped him design "Changes".
-Soon afterward, Tartakovsky helped McCracken create his own short film for World Premiere Toons/What a Cartoon!, which would eventually become the basis for The Powerpuff Girls.
-After finishing McCracken's project, the group proceeded to a second short film for Dexter's Laboratory, titled "The Big Sister".
-At the time, Tartakovsky was still not anticipating a series green-light for Dexter's Laboratory.
-He went on to reminisce that, in those days, he was simply having fun working on short films with his friends.
-Tartakovsky and McCracken, who had been roommates shortly after college, went on to become regular collaborators on each other's series.
-Animation historian David Perlmutter noted a symbiosis between the two men, which he felt led to stylistic similarities between Dexter's Laboratory and The Powerpuff Girls.

-In August 1995, Turner ordered six half-hours of Dexter's Laboratory, which included two cartoons of one spin-off segment titled Dial M for Monkey.
-In addition to Tartakovsky, McCracken, Renzetti, and Rudish, directors and writers on Dexter's Laboratory included Seth MacFarlane, Butch Hartman, John McIntyre, and Chris Savino.
-McCracken also served as an art director on the series.
+In August 1995, Turner ordered six half-hour episodes of Dexter's Laboratory, which included two cartoons of one spin-off segment titled Dial M for Monkey.
+In addition to Tartakovsky, McCracken, Renzetti, and Rudish, directors and writers on Dexter's Laboratory included Seth MacFarlane, Butch Hartman, John McIntyre, Robert Alvarez, and Chris Savino.
+McCracken served as an art director on the series.
 Perlmutter described McCracken's role on Dexter's Laboratory as that of Tartakovsky's "effective second-in-command".